-- ► A relational graph represents a particular relation graphically using arrows to show this relation between the elements as a directed graph. - A semantic net is a relational graph showing all the relations between its nodes using labeled edges. - ► A tree is a finite acyclic (containing no closed loops or paths or cycles) digraph.
+- ► A relational graph represents a particular relation graphically using arrows to show this relation between the elements as a directed graph. - ► A tree is a finite acyclic (containing no closed loops or paths or cycles) digraph.

 Comparing Relational Graph Descriptions